EarningsCall/earningscall-python/README.md

 By default, this library grants you access to only two companies, Apple Inc. and Microsoft, Inc.

-To gain access 5,000+ companies please [signup here](https://earningscall.biz/api-pricing) to get your API key.
+To gain access to 5,000+ companies please [signup here](https://earningscall.biz/api-pricing) to get your API key.

 Once you have access to your API key, you can set the API Key like this: